timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-25
+# Objectives for Today 2021-03-26

-- No idea what objectives there are today, lets take some steps forward.
+- Finishing up first pass of the "Its Released" email to press/influencers.
+- Creating the art/imagery for "Its Released" notice/news on Steam.
+- Creating the art/imagery for "Its Released" notice on itch.io

 **Purpose**